ntnguyencse/helm-mod/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3131/badge)](https://bestpractices.coreinfrastructure.org/projects/3131)

 Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.
+Helm-mod is a Go package for using Helm in GO code.

+## If error with GO

+### open /home/ubuntu/.docker/config.json: permission denied

+" sudo chown "ubuntu":"ubuntu" /home/"ubuntu"/.docker -R
+sudo chmod g+rwx "/home/ubuntu/.docker" -R"

+Replace ubuntu by your user

 Use Helm to: